7oSkaaa/Codeforces-Polygon-Template/README.md

 It's a simple script to generate a mush on code forces.

 ## Requirements

-Copy the .env.example file and rename it to .env and provide the required environment variables.
+- Copy the `.env.example` file and rename it to `.env` and provide the required environment variables.
+- Copy the urls of the problems to `Problems_Links.txt`

 ```bash
 # install requirements